-Follow along with Jackie’s guided step-by-step assessment to help you determine which posture you possess
+Follow Athena’s guided step-by-step assessment to help determine your posture type.

 If you have Kyphosis your shoulders and head likely round forward.
 The Lordosis component of KLP can result in low back pain and extremely tight hip flexors.
 This is the posture pregnant women will shift to in their second and third trimester, remaining here post natal, until the baby weight is shed and breastfeeding is complete.

 If you suffer from low back pain and have tight hip flexors you probably have Lordosis.
 Other signs are your feet rolling inwards and knees knocking.
 Building the muscles of your butt and the backs of the legs will be imperative to improve your movement patterns.